It can be hard being a rainbow, takatāpui or intersex young person in Aotearoa.

 Te Ao Takatāpui is a video documentary series from InsideOUT Kōaro celebrating and sharing the stories and perspectives of takatāpui community members.

-All episodes available to watch on our youtube channel.
+All episodes available to watch on our YouTube channel.

 Rainbow rangatahi at secondary schools in Aotearoa